Jake Paul vs Mike Tyson

 I recently found myself in a conversation on TikTok about the fight.
 One individual was convinced that Tyson would win and referred to Mike's annihilation of the 1990s boxing side-show Eric "Butterbean" Esch as evidence.
 It was an interesting form-line to use.
 Mike Tyson has never fought Butterbean.

-Perhaps it is this overwhelming public support and belief in Tyson that goes some way to explaining why the odds-compilers have the betting lines so close in this one.
+And perhaps it is this overwhelming public support and belief in Tyson that goes some way to explaining why the odds-compilers have the betting lines so close in this one.
 It wouldn't be the first time this has happened.

 When Floyd Mayweather fought Conor McGregor in 2017 it would ultimately go down as the "The Betting Event Of The 2010s" with Mayweather's odds offering sharp bettors would become widely regarded as "The Greatest Bet Ever".